LocalMode

 DevTools

-In-app DevTools widget for debugging and monitoring local AI applications.
+Instrumentation and React hooks for debugging and monitoring local AI applications.

 DevTools

-In-app DevTools widget for inspecting model cache, vector database stats, inference queue metrics, pipeline execution traces, and live event streams in LocalMode applications.
+Instrumentation and React hooks for inspecting model cache, vector database stats, inference queue metrics, pipeline execution traces, and live event streams in LocalMode applications.

 Overview